Special Prizes

 Women’s History

-Sponsored by the National Women’s History Museum, this prize is awarded to the best project in either division, in any category, that focuses on the contribution, accomplishments, experiences, and perspectives of women in U.S. history.
+Sponsored by the National Women’s History Museum, these two prizes recognize the most outstanding projects in any division and category that highlight the contributions, achievements, and unique perspectives of women in U.S. history.

 World War II